Guardianship Q&A Series

 Apply the Law

 Guardianship is a court process before the Clerk of Superior Court to determine if an adult is incompetent and, if so, whether to appoint a guardian.
 The court uses the least restrictive approach, meaning it looks for tools that protect the adult without removing more rights than necessary.
-When a power of attorney exists, the court weighs whether oversight or remedies against the agent can fix the problem before appointing a guardian.
-The respondent must be personally served and given advance notice of the hearing; the clerk may appoint a guardian ad litem and order evaluations if needed.
+When a power of attorney exists, the court weighs whether it remains a less restrictive alternative before appointing a guardian.
+The respondent must be personally served and given advance notice of the hearing; the clerk appoints a guardian ad litem for the respondent and may order evaluations if needed.

 Key Requirements